mindis/snowplow.github.com/_posts/2014-01-20-the-three-eras-of-business-data-processing.md

 3. [The Unified Era - a future enabled by continuous data processing on a unified log](/blog/2014/01/20/the-three-eras-of-business-data-processing/#unified-era)
 4. [Closing thoughts](/blog/2014/01/20/the-three-eras-of-business-data-processing/#closing-thoughts)

-After the jump, let's explore each of these eras in turn:
+We'll explore each of these eras in turn:

 <!--more-->

 <h2><a name="classic-era">The Classic Era</a></h2>

 When I started work at Deloitte Consulting 12 years ago, even forward-thinking businesses still primarily operated a disparate set of on-premise transactional systems.
 Each of these systems would feature: an internal "local loop" for data processing; its own data silo; and, when unavoidable, point-to-point connections to peer systems.
-To give the Management team a much-needed view _across_ these systems, very often a textbook "Ralph Kimball" data warehouse was added, typically fed from the transactional systems overnight by a set of batch ETL processes.
+To give the Management team a much-needed view _across_ these systems, a "Ralph Kimball" data warehouse might be added, typically fed from the transactional systems overnight by a set of batch ETL processes.
+Where present, this provided a *single version of the truth*.

-The whole system looked something like this - using the case of an retailer for our example:
+The whole system looked something like this - using the case of a retailer for our example:

 ![classic-era-img] [classic-era-img]